Data-driven upper bounds and event attribution for unprecedented heatwaves: Results

-Next, we step back and assess the extent to which all $n_\text{real}=1,541$ real-impossible temperatures are contained by the upper bound estimates from each statistical model (M1-M4) following the framework proposed in Section~\ref{sec:ub_uncertainty}.
-Figure~\ref{fig:ub_unc}(a)-(b) tallies the percentage of events overall and in each continental subregion that are contained for each IPCC likelihood category, considering both the level of certainty required such that the upper confidence limit of the upper bound is larger than the real-impossible TXx (Figure~\ref{fig:ub_unc}a, corresponding to Outcome A in Section~\ref{sec:ub_uncertainty}) and also the probability category that the real-impossible TXx is less than the GEV upper bound (Figure~\ref{fig:ub_unc}b, corresponding to Outcome B in Section~\ref{sec:ub_uncertainty}).
-In both panels, darker colors indicate better performance of the statistical methodology: real-impossible events require lower confidence to be contained (panel a) and are more probable to be contained (panel b).
+Next, we step back and assess the extent to which all $n_\text{real}=1,541$ \st{real-impossible} \newTxt{unprecedented} temperatures are contained by the upper bound estimates from each statistical model (M1-M4) following the framework proposed in Section~\ref{sec:ub_uncertainty}.
+Figure~\ref{fig:ub_unc} \st{(a)-(b)} tallies the percentage of events overall and in each continental subregion that are contained for each IPCC likelihood category, \newTxt{determined from} \st{considering both the level of certainty required such that the upper confidence limit of the upper bound is larger than the real-impossible TXx (Figure~4a, corresponding to Outcome A in Section 2.4) and also the} probability that the \st{real-impossible} \newTxt{unprecedented} TXx is less than the GEV upper bound. \st{(Figure 4b, corresponding to Outcome B in Section 2.4).} \st{In both panels, d} Darker colors indicate better performance of the statistical methodology, \st{real-impossible} \newTxt{wherein the unprecedented} events \newTxt{are contained with higher probability.} \st{require lower confidence to be contained (panel a) and are more probable to be contained (panel b).}